Last Tuesday, I found a noodle stuck to the ceiling.

 - Problem-solving — What happens if I tilt the fork this way?
 What if I use my other hand?

-Plus, honestly?
-Once they get the hang of it, mealtimes get way easier.
+And once they get the hang of it, mealtimes genuinely get easier.

 When Should You Start Teaching Fork Skills?